szczotlab/nociceptive_pathways_revealed_by_activity_labeling/python_environment/README.md

 ## 1. Install [Anaconda](https://www.anaconda.com/download) Python distribution
 ## 2. Create a separate environment to run the notebooks

-Choose one of the below methods to create your environment:<br>
+One can choose one of the methods below to create the environment:<br>
 - Create environment from environment.yaml file:<br><br>

         conda env create -f environment.yml